medihack/bootstrap-pagy/Readme.md

 Bootstrap Pagy is a jQuery plugin that simplifies the use of the Bootstrap Pagination component.

+## Why

+There are already other pagination plugins using the Bootstrap markup: [boogpag](http://botmonster.com/jquery-bootpag) and [Bootstrap Paginator](http://bootstrappaginator.org/)
+In contrast to those plugins Bootstrap Pagy provides a fixed inner window (compare the demos to see what this means).
+The algorithm used is inspired by [Kaminari](https://github.com/amatsuda/kaminari).

 ## Features

 * Custom previous and next button